 Other Canada Day event venues might have bouncy castles and inflatable slides for little kids, but in Surrey there’s usually a Ferris Wheel, the Zipper and Zero Gravity, among other attractions.

-Tickets for the amusement rides at Surrey’s Canada Day event in 2018 cost $1.25 and rides required 1 to 6 tickets each.
-Books of 20 tickets were also available for $23, and books of 40 cost $45.
-Prices include GST.
-All-day wristbands were not available.
+Tickets for the amusement rides at Surrey’s 2022 Canada Day event cost about $1.50 and rides required between three and seven tickets each.
+Books of 20 tickets were also available for $30, and books of 40 cost $50.
+All-day wristbands weren’t available.